SWPS University

-SWPS University is one of the largest private universities in Poland with a community of over 14,000 students at undergraduate, postgraduate and doctoral levels, including over 1,200 international students from more than 60 countries.
-The university has five campuses, located in major Polish cities, including Warsaw, Wrocław, Sopot, Poznań, and Katowice.
+SWPS University is one of the largest private universities in Poland which had, as of 2024, over 16,000 undergraduate, postgraduate and doctoral level students, including over 1,100 international students from more than 80 countries.
+The university has six campuses, located in major Polish cities, including Warsaw, Wrocław, Sopot, Poznań, Katowice and Kraków.

 The institution was formerly known as the Warsaw School of Social Psychology (Szkoła Wyższa Psychologii Społecznej, SWPS).
 It was granted university status under Polish law in 2015.

 Administration

 In 2008, the position of SWPS University founder was transferred to the Institute for the Development of Education (Instytut Rozwoju Edukacji) and its president, Polish businessman and philanthropist Piotr Voelkel.
 Before 2018, SWPS University was administered by a privately appointed board of trustees.
 Trustees served four-year terms and met annually.
 Andrzej Eliasz was chairman of the board of trustees.
 Other members included Jan Strelau (former chairman of the board of trustees), Michał Jan Boni (Member of the European Parliament), Magdalena Dziewguć (Google for Work), Robert Firmhofer (director of Copernicus Science Centre), Aleksander Kutela (Onet.pl S.A.), Przemysław Schmidt, Ewa Voelkel-Krokowicz.
 As of 2018, in compliance with the new higher education law in Poland, the governing body of SWPS University consists of rector and director general.